 - 1 lb fresh tomatillos husk and stem removed, rinsed clean. (or two 13oz cans tomatillos)

 - 1 fresh serrano pepper or jalapeño.
-Add more chiles if you like it spicier.
+Add more chili peppers if you like it spicy

 - 6 sprigs fresh cilantro